-Certain considerations should be given to the placement of the system.
-The package may be installed in a location that is flat, level, and will support its weight.
+Certain considerations should be given to the placement of the system. install the package in a location that is flat, level, and will support its weight.
 Clearance between the unit and adjacent walls should be no less than 24" to ensure sufficient airflow for cooling.
 There should be a minimum of three feet of clearance in front of the control panel for safe operation and maintenance.
 A vertical distance of 24" is required above the modules for ventilation and maintenance.